LucasRessler/Rule-Deployer/README.md

 Rule Deployer is launched by executing the `rule_deployer.ps1` script from a PowerShell command line.

-Input can be provided either as an inline JSON string or via a path to an Excel workbook.
+You can provide input either as an inline JSON string or by specifying a path to an Excel workbook.

 The script relies on a [configuration file](#️-configuration) and a few [environment variables](#-environment-variables).